kjkwang/APIM-Gateway-Developer-Tools/README.md

 ## About the Beta Release
 The Ephemeral Gateway is a work in progress and the contents of this Git repository is intended as a preview for any organization wanting to explore the implementation of a CI/CD workflow for their API Gateway solution development life cyle.
 We encourage you to give it a try and provide our development and testing teams your valuable feedback!

+### Features
 For this first beta release, we've focused on the following features:
 * GitHub repository set up for your GitOps workflow for design time and environment configuration
 * Gateway Developer Tools to propagate the import, export, and build tasks for your policies and configurations
 * Integration with industry-standard CI/CD tools such as Google Kubernetes Engine, Weave Flux, Jenkins, and Nexus

+### Applicability and System Requirements
+For a high-level overview of the CI/CD workflow and its core components, we highly recommend that you review the reference architecture of the Ephemeral Gateway in the general Wiki.

 If you want to learn more about the benefits or an overview of the Ephemeral Gateway, check out our DocOps [documentation](https://docops.ca.com/ca-api-gateway/9-4/en/apis-and-toolkits/gateway-developer-plugin?src=contextnavpagetreemode).